Robert Crichton-Brown

 Sir Robert Crichton-Brown KCMG CBE TD (23 August 1919 – 11 July 2013) was an Australian businessman best known as chairman of Rothmans International during the 1980s.

 He was also Treasurer of the Liberal Party of Australia between 1974 and 1989.
-He was a keen yachtsman, competing in the Sydney to Hobart Yacht Race many times: he was the skipper of the Pacha, winner of the 1970 race.
+He was a keen yachtsman, competing in the Sydney to Hobart Yacht Race many times; he was the skipper of Pacha, handicap winner of the 1970 race.
 He was the National Chair for the Duke of Edinburgh's International Award - Australia from 1979 to 1984.

 Honours

 Crichton-Brown was appointed a Commander of the Order of the British Empire (CBE) in 1970.
 He was made a Knight Bachelor in 1972, and made a Knight Commander of the Order of St Michael and St George (KCMG) in 1980.